peterbrittain/asciimatics/doc/source/io.rst

     function is just to report button clicks.
 If you need your application to handle mouse move events too, you will need to use a terminal that supports the additional extensions - e.g. the xterm-1003 terminal type.
+    See :ref:`mouse-issues-ref` for more details on how to fix this.

 Screen Resizing
 ---------------
-It is not possible to change the Screen size programmatically.
+It is not possible to change the Screen size through your program.
 However, the user may resize their terminal or console while your program is running.

 You can read the current  size from the :py:obj:`.dimensions` property of the